 30min – 2h

 #7 Watch the fountain show in the Parque de la Reserva

 The Parque de la Reserva is extremely popular with families with small children.
 But that doesn’t mean it isn’t the perfect evening entertainment for adults as well.

 Every evening, the Parque de la Reserva comes to life with a multitude of fountains and LED lights.
-Some fountains will allow you to jump through them, others are constructed like a tunnel of water and some are just made to be admired from afar.
+Some springs will allow you to jump through them, others form a tunnel of water, and some are just made to be admired from afar.

-If coming from Miraflores, take a bus on Avenida José Larco that goes south along Avenida Arequipa (just ask any bus driver if they go to Parque de la Reserva and they will be happy to point out the right bus to you).
-Along the same street, in front of the park, you can also catch busses to go back.
+If coming from Miraflores, take a bus on Avenida José Larco that goes south along Avenida Arequipa (ask any bus driver if they go to Parque de la Reserva, and they will be happy to point out the right bus to you).
+Along the same street, in front of the park, you can also catch buses to go back.

 1 – 2h